 Here are the circumstances where using a broadcast spreader would be appropriate.

 1. When the lawn is large: A broadcast spreader is ideal for spreading granules over a large lawn area above 10,000 sq ft because of its ability to throw seeds in multiple directions, providing maximum coverage per pass.

 2. When your land has difficult-to-reach parts: A broadcast spreader would be suitable if your yard has many difficult-to-access areas since the tool throws granules across a vast distance in all directions.

 3. When you want maximum coverage: A broadcast spreader is the best tool to apply seeds to cover your lawn areas without caring about precision.

 4. When you want to spend less time and effort: Due to its high efficiency, a broadcast spreader is ideal when you want to use less time and effort to complete the task.

 Can you spread grass seed with a drop spreader?

-A drop spreader is a great tool to spread grass seeds when overseeding or reseeding your lawn.
-With this equipment, you are sure to apply your granules exactly where you want them uniformly and without wasting it.
+A drop spreader is a great tool for spreading grass seeds when overseeding or reseeding your lawn.
+With this equipment, you are sure to apply your granules exactly where you want them uniformly and without wasting them.

 You only need to set the number of seeds and rate, push the equipment, tie it to your tractor, and drive it over the lawn.